alecmstockman/PyPlayer/README.md

 ## Motivation

 As a lifelong musician, I’ve always struggled to organize my demo tracks, song drafts, and finished recordings in a way that keeps them separate from my main music library.
 I was also looking for a way to add metadata to song files on my finished tracks.
 Coincidentally, I’ve also been learning programming, and I thought—what better way to practice and clean up my demo littered desktop than by creating my own music player and file editor?
 And, after many a difficult hour, PyPlayer was born!

-#### Challenges:

-Like most personal projects, I vastly underestimated the amount of work involved in building a custom music player from scratch.
-I ran into several significant challenges like deciding how to handle audio playback, implementing shuffle for the current view, and learning Tkinter, but by far the biggest was managing play state across different menus.
-There were countless small edge cases to solve to keep song display, playlist display, and backend play order in sync as users switched tracks and navigated between libraries and playlists.
 The core functionality is now fully built out, but I have many more updates on the way.
-I’d love to hear what you think!
+I would love to hear any feedback you may have!

-This is a music player app similar to Apple Music and VLC media player but with additional file editing features, and a personal project for the Boot.dev backend engineering course.
+## Technical Challenges

+Like most projects, I vastly underestimated the amount of work involved in building a custom music player from scratch.
+One of the most difficult aspects of PyPlayer was managing playback state across multiple views and playlists.
+The application allows users to switch between library, artist, album, favorites, and custom playlist views along with shuffle and loop states while maintaining accurate playback information and UI state.

+Additional challenges included:

+- Integrating VLC event handling with Tkinter's event loop
+- Implementing shuffle and loop behavior across different playlist views
+- Migrating library storage from JSON persistence to SQLite
+- Synchronizing playback state, playlist state, and display state
+- Managing metadata reading and writing with Mutagen
+- Designing a flexible playlist architecture that supports future features such as duplicate playlist entries
+- Fetchcing Lyrics from the LRCLIB API, handling any issues such as missing lyrics, and caching those lyrics in the database

 See my Boot.dev profile and other projects here: [https://www.boot.dev/u/stockman]